 Cracking the tomb walls, give the oppressor ten lashes–

 Cursing their disgust, on rebellion we feed

 We are a band of brothers, unstoppable we are—

-We’ll never fall down, keep your eye on the star–
+We’ll never fall down, we keep our eye on the Star–

 We know our own distance, we’ve got the true map,

 We’ve memorized the compass, and given the door a rap,

 We’re burning down curtains, monumental delicacies–